gking2224/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
 There are 2304 missing values in the dataset.
-These will be substituted in a new variable `csv2` with the median value for the relevant interval across all dates in the dataset.
+These will be substituted in a new variable `csv2` with the mean value for the relevant interval across all dates in the dataset.

 ```r